scvalex/ltc/docs/final.md

 changes to their data.
 These changes can be either conflicting\footnote{Note that, unlike DVCSs, we consider it a conflict even if the two nodes change different subsets of the data.
-In Git parlance, what we call ``non-conflicting merge'' would be ``fast-forward merge''.}, when the two nodes change the data simultaneously, or non-conflicting, when one node changes the data while the other does not.
+In Git parlance, what we call a ``non-conflicting merge'' would be a ``fast-forward merge''.}, when the two nodes change the data simultaneously, or non-conflicting, when one node changes the data while the other does not.